 Canadian Country Music

-Sharon Anderson was raised in the Canadian Northwest and her songs reflect a thoughtful depth born of a wilderness both in spirit and outer majesty.
+Sharon Anderson was raised in the Canadian Northwest and her songs reflect a wilderness both in spirit and outer majesty.
 Real Canadian Country.
 Sharon has captured a rather unique era in Canadian Country and Folk music, gathering experiences from a rousing frontier position as a wondering prairie troubadour out on the road, then a Nashville music row writer and Capitol artist.

 “Sharon Anderson has quietly carved out a career as a singer/songwriter that few Canadian female artists have achieved“… Larry Delaney – Country Music News Magazine.